javagl/bh-tsne/README.md

 - Removed unnecessary dependencies (for example, JAMA was used for a single line of code that *was not called at all*).
 Specifcially:
-  Remvoved *all* dependencies except for the one to EJML, which has been replaced with the proper one in its latest available version.
+  Removed *all* dependencies except for the one to EJML, which has been replaced with the proper one in its latest available version.